will-rowe/signal-check/README.md

 ### pipeline

-There is one nextflow pipeline for both reference-guided and de-novo long read genome assembly.
+There is one nextflow pipeline for both reference-guided and de-novo long read genome assembly, as well as a variant call-> consensus approach.

 * demux and trim basecalled reads with qcat
+* reference alignment and variant call
+  * align with minimap2
+  * variant call with signal (nanopolish)
+  * variant call without signal (medaka)
 * reference guided assembly
   * uses pomoxis (minimap2/miniasm/racon)
 * de novo assembly